publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptD/m__us_usc_t50_s2051.md

         (1) __Eligibility__

-            A participant who has become disabled shall, upon the participant’s own application or upon order of the Director, be retired on an annuity computed under subsection (b) of this section.
+            A participant who has become disabled shall, upon the participant’s own application or upon order of the Director, be retired on an annuity computed under subsection (b).

         (2) __Standard for disability determination__